davecao/StructCompare/Readme.rst

                                      Raw format: raw.
                                      xml format: xml.
                                      nice summary: pretty.
+    --gui, -g                          Show the pairwise comparison in graphic user interface.
     --using-gui, -u                  Do the pairwise comparison with a simple GUI.
 If this option is
                                      specified, others options will be